KINGS PARK - Park open all year.

 Swim by the white sand beaches, snorkel in turquoise waters over shipwrecks or hire a bike/hop on the bus, to explore the island.
 Just offshore from Fremantle, Rottnest Island is a convenient day trip.
 Watch out for the native quokkas, the cute marsupials which were the inspiration for the island's name.
 The Island has a fascinating history, demonstrated by the surviving early colonial buildings and lighthouse.

-Take a 20-30 minute drive outside the Perth CBD to discover this bustling port city, situated at the mouth of the Swan River.
+Take a 20-30 minute drive outside the Perth CBD (or catch the train from Perth Station) to discover this bustling port city, situated at the mouth of the Swan River.
 Explore its famous heritage buildings and a fascinating maritime and convict history.
 Browse through crafts, clothes, jewellery, food and curios in the lively Fremantle Markets (check for opening hours) or relax on the Cappuccino Strip on South Terrace with the locals.

 Just 20 minutes east of Perth, the Swan Valley is a great day trip.
 You'll find rolling vines, meandering waterways and lush natural bushland, as well as award-winning wineries, breweries and food producers.
 Many wineries offer cellar door tastings, and there are plenty of microbreweries to sample too.
 Stop by one of the beautiful picnic spots or have a bite at one of the 70 restaurants and cafes.
 River cruises from Perth also offer winery cruises.

 Find whatever you are looking for in over 900 speciality stores, with everything from designer fashion to high-tech goods.
 The City's arcades include the wonderful London Court, Carillon City (large food hall), enex100 and Wesley Quarter, together with the Hay and Murray Street Malls.
 The city's major department stores are DJs, Myer and Target.
-For international fashion brands, head to stylish King Street, also the home of Kailis and Linneys jewellery for WA diamond and pearls.
+For international fashion brands, head to stylish King Street, also the home of Kailis and Linneys Jewellery for WA diamond and pearls.
+Check out the Food Stalls on Friday evening in Forrest Chase, central CBD.

 ANZAC COTTAGE at 38 Kalgoorlie St, Mt Hawthorn.